What is egress filtering and why use it?

 Deep-dive into Egress Security & Filtering

 Egress filtering involves controlling any form of data bound to an external entity, passing through the edge router of the host network to reach its destination node.
-A number of policies or filter rulesets have to be tested against before an outbound connection is allowed, otherwise, a dangerous host might be the target of a request from one of your machines.
-Egress-Only Internet Gateways are used to prevent the internet from initiating an IPV6 connection with your instances by only allowing outbound communication over IPv6 from instances in your VPCs to the Internet.
+Several policies or filter rulesets have to be tested against before an outbound connection is allowed, otherwise, a dangerous host might be the target of a request from one of your machines.
+Egress-Only Internet Gateways are used to prevent the Internet from initiating an IPV6 connection with your instances by only allowing outbound communication over IPv6 from instances in your VPCs to the Internet.

-Traffic from the instances in the subnet are forwarded by the egress-only Internet gateway to other AWS services or the Internet and consequential response sent back.
+Traffic from the instances in the subnet is forwarded by the egress-only Internet gateway to other AWS services or the Internet and a consequential response is sent back.
 An egress-only Internet gateway is created using the Amazon VPC console

-A number of techniques can be used egress filtering: deploying anti-spoofing filters that prevent the outbound of flow of traffic with forged source addresses such as those from Distributed denial of service attack.
-Certain services are usually reserved for internal networks and can be associated with exploitation, therefore, a filter for internal-only services are essential.
+Several techniques can be used for egress filtering: deploying anti-spoofing filters that prevent the outbound flow of traffic with forged source addresses such as those from Distributed denial of service attacks.
+Certain services are usually reserved for internal networks and can be associated with exploitation, therefore, a filter for internal-only services is essential.
 Services often associated with malicious activities and those that should be restricted to a smaller number of known hosts should be filtered.

 Best Practices for Egress Filtering